python/cpython/Doc/library/sqlite3.rst

 .. data:: DEPRECATED_TRANSACTION_CONTROL

-   Set :attr:`~Connection.autocommit` to this constant to select deprecated (pre-Python 3.12) transaction control behaviour.
+   Set :attr:`~Connection.autocommit` to this constant to select old style (pre-Python 3.12) transaction control behaviour.
-   See :ref:`sqlite3-deprecated-transaction-control` for more information.
+   See :ref:`sqlite3-transaction-control-isolation-level` for more information.

 .. data:: PARSE_COLNAMES